Contact Us

 👉 Start your free trial of Stock Takes by Pimsical and see how it compares to Stocky-no commitment required.

 Have questions about migrating from Stocky?
-We've helped thousands of stock takes, transfers and more run smoothly!
-Contact our team or email us [email protected].
+Contact our team or email us at [email protected] for support or to book a 30 minute demo call.